RichardArmitageOnline.com banner - home page for actor Richard Armitage

 'Classic Drama - The DVD Collection' is a fortnightly part-work magazine that comes with a DVD of a classic drama in each issue.

 The magazine contains articles about the drama and the novel on which it is based, and background information about the writer and the context of the novel.
-Parts 6 and 7 featured North and South and were published in the UK in June and July 2007.
+Parts 6 and 7 featured North and South and were published in the UK in June and July 2007, and later in Australia and elsewhere.

 Part 6 The magazine features a short article about the casting of Richard Armitage as John Thornton, information about Elizabeth Gaskell and the novel, a summary of the characters and an article about the textile industry.
 There is also an interview with Daniela Denby-Ashe (Margaret) and an article about the Victorian parlour.
 The DVD contains episodes 1 and 2 of the series.